 - AIM Awards

-Learners must achieve all mandatory units at Level 3 to achieve this qualification.
+Students must achieve all mandatory units at Level 3 to achieve this qualification.

 Assessment of this qualification is through completion of an assessment pack as well as passing two externally set written examinations and an externally set synoptic project.